-FIG. 11.
-Evolution of lock step when density = 2.0 ped/m.
-Filled polygons are lock steps and empty polygons are non-lock steps.
+Fig. 11.
+Evolution of lock-step when density=2.0 ped/m.
+Filled polygons are lock-steps and empty polygons are non-lock steps.

-Although several phenomena have been reproduced, some discrepancies with experiments can be observed: no lock steps appear when the density is between 1.25 and 1.50 ped/m, and stop-and-go waves arise earlier than that observed in some experiments.
-A possible explanation is that pedestrians in this density regime may have other step-level considerations, e.g., the adjustment of step frequency according to the phase of the leader, which could have a deep impact on the lock-step phenomenon and stop-and-go waves.
+observed in some experiments.
+A possible explanation is that pedestrians in this density regime may have other step level considerations, e.g. the adjustment of step frequency according to the phase of the leader, which could have a deep impact on the lock-step phenomenon and stop-and-go waves.
 This consideration can be clarified through further experiments in future works.
 Furthermore, we strive to generalize the biped model to 2D scenarios.